How to Inspect Kitchen Sink Pipes for Hidden Leaks (Step-by-Step Guide)

 After completing the static inspection, active testing reveals leaks that occur only under pressure.
 Many leaks appear only while water is flowing, making this step critical for accurate detection.

 Turn on the sink and allow water to run steadily for 30 to 60 seconds.
-While water is flowing, inspect all pipe connections carefully.
+Then fill the basin partway and release the drain to test the drain assembly under a heavier flow.
+While water is flowing and draining, inspect all pipe connections carefully.

 Watch closely for: